 The Creation of Young, Gifted and Brown Portland

-In July 2015, Figueroa and Vaughn Kimmons, another Portland-via-Chicago creative, teamed up with Renée Lopez (of Miss Lopez Media) and resident DJ Lamar Leroy and secured a supportive venue in Killingsworth Dynasty.
-The group styled themselves as YGB — Young, Gifted and Brown — playing off Nina Simone’s song To Be Young, Gifted and Black.
+In July 2015, Figueroa and Vaughn Kimmons (another Portland-via-Chicago creative) teamed up with Renée Lopez (of Miss Lopez Media) and resident DJ Lamar Leroy to host their first event at Killingsworth Dynasty.
+The group styled themselves as Y.G.B. — Young, Gifted and Brown — playing off Nina Simone’s song To Be Young, Gifted and Black.

 “That [characterization] undermines the people who are here,” says Brooks.
 Instead, says Figueroa, “let’s talk about why it is that you don’t see them.
 Let’s talk about how they got erased.
 We contribute to that narrative if we don’t work to build community together.”